 You should not be overly worried if your dog has occasional zoomies.
-This is normal behavior for dogs.
-But if you would like to decrease the amount of zoomies that your dog gets, you should provide them with adequate exercise, mental stimulation, proper food and calming tools.
+This is normal behavior for dogs, but if you would like to decrease the amount of zoomies that your dog gets, you should provide them with adequate exercise, mental stimulation, proper nutrition, and calming tools.

 - Take your dog for several walks throughout the day

 - Play with your dog in the yard

 - Dog-agility training